-A: Only the GPT1/PRRT1 registrars need a two-day orientation, though it would be wise for you to provide all new registrars with a thorough orientation that any new clinician would need to work in your practice effectively.
+A: Only the GPT1/PRRT1 registrars need a full two-day orientation, though it would be wise for you to provide all new registrars with a thorough orientation that any new clinician would need to work in your practice effectively.
 You can assume GPT1/PRRT1 registrars have never worked in general practice.
-Be sure to allocate them time to do modules devoted to topics like billing, prescribing and practice software so they can work effectively for you.
+Be sure to allocate them time to do the modules devoted to topics like billing, prescribing and practice software so they can work effectively for you.

 - Professional development and supervisor education

 Q: I am now a GP supervisor, why am I required to complete ongoing education or professional development?

 A: WAGPET requires its GP supervisors to have the highest standards, up-to-date skills and current understandings in general practice to be able to provide the highest standards of training to GP registrars.
 As a GP supervisor, you commit to continuing your own learning to enable you to deliver supervision, training, guidance and mentorship of the highest possible quality.